Article 31 Rights. Do you have the right to remain silent?

 Keeping all of this in perspective

-So remember, just because you are a military member, regardless of the branch of service or your rank, you cannot be ordered by anyone to incriminate yourself.
+Remember the golden rule: talking to law enforcement is NEVER a good idea if you are suspected of a crime.
+As a former cop, I can tell you that law enforcement officers have one job: to gather evidence.
+They are not your friends and don’t care about your side of the story.
+They conduct interviews with suspects to support their arrests.
+Understanding that dynamic puts you ahead of most people in this situation.
+So remember, just because you are a military member, regardless of the branch of service or your rank, no one can order you to incriminate yourself.
 You have an absolute right under UCMJ Article 31 to remain silent and request an attorney.
-I think I speak for many attorneys, both military and civilian alike, when I say know your rights and exercise them liberally.
+I think I speak for many military and civilian attorneys when I say know your rights and exercise them liberally.
 It’s the best thing you can do to improve your chances when faced with criminal accusations.
+Need an attorney to represent you?
+Contact Crisp and Associates Military Law for a consultation.
+Our veteran-owned and operated firm understands your military rights.